THE GEOMETRIC HARMONICS OF MASS : Precise Constraints on the Standard Model and Dark Sector from Lattice Resonance

 e

 (139.6 MeV).
-Accuracy: 99.6%.
+The accuracy is 99.6%.

-4 The Proton and Neutron
+4 The Baryon Sector: Proton and Neutron

 4.1 The Proton (K